-14.11 IPSec Fields Summary
+Table 99 IPSec Fields Summary

-A VPN (Virtual Private Network) tunnel gives you a secure connection to another computer or network.

-A gateway policy identifies the IPSec routers at either end of a VPN tunnel and specifies the authentication, encryption and other settings needed to negotiate a phase 1 IKE SA.

-A network policy identifies the devices behind the IPSec routers at either end of a VPN tunnel and specifies the authentication, encryption and other settings needed to negotiate a phase 2 IPSec SA.
+LABEL DESCRIPTION VPN Tunnel A VPN (Virtual Private Network) tunnel gives you a secure connection to another computer or network.
+Gateway Policy A gateway policy identifies the IPSec routers at either end of a VPN tunnel and specifies the authentication, encryption and other settings needed to negotiate a phase 1 IKE SA.
+Network Policy A network policy identifies the devices behind the IPSec routers at either end of a VPN tunnel and specifies the authentication, encryption and other settings needed to negotiate a phase 2 IPSec SA.
+My ZyWALL This is the WAN IP address or the domain name of your ZyWALL in router mode or the ZyWALL's IP address in bridge mode.
+Local Network This is the network behind the ZyWALL.
+Remote Gateway Address This is the WAN IP address or domain name of the IPSec router with which you're making the VPN connection.
+Remote Network This is the remote network behind the remote IPsec router.

-Figure 113 Gateway and Network Policies
+Figure 149 Gateway and Network Policies